City of Escondido's Street Maintenance Program

 When will my Street be Re-surfaced?

 Each year the highest priority streets with a geographical maintenance zone are selected for maintenance.
-This year's zone of focus (NW) is located west of N. Broadway between State Route 78 and the northern City limits (Zone Map
+This year's zone of focus (EN) is located south of Lincoln Avenue and the northern City limits, east of Ash Street, and north-west of Valley Parkway (Zone Map).

 This upcoming project will be completed in two phases.
-The first phase will include repairs to damaged or uneven sidewalk, upgrades to pedestrian ramps, and other concrete street improvements throughout the NW zone.
-This phase will also include the removal and replacement of trees that are damaging streets and sidewalks.
-Construction for Phase 1 of the project is anticipated to begin in early 2021.
+The first phase will include repairs to damaged or uneven sidewalk, upgrades to pedestrian ramps, and other concrete street improvements throughout the EN zone.
+This phase will also include the removal of trees that are damaging streets and sidewalks and their replacement with new trees that are better suited for planting adjacent to the concrete and pavement improvements.
+Construction for Phase 1 of the project is anticipated to be completed by the end of 2022.

 Phase 2 of the project will focus on street resurfacing and updates to street signage and striping, including the addition of bike lanes in accordance with the City's Bicycle Master Plan.
-Construction for the second phase of the project is anticipated to begin the end of Summer/early Fall 2021.
+Construction for the second phase of the project is anticipated to begin in late 2022/early 2023.

 If you live outside this year's maintenance zone, the list of streets to be resurfaced will be evaluated during the year shown on the attached Zone Map.
 Those streets in the greatest need of repair will be resurfaced based upon the available budget.